Through this five-year program, you will earn an MPH degree with a concentration in environmental health and a Doctor of Medicine (MD) degree.

 This collaborative program prepares you to incorporate a public health approach with your medical practice or research—providing care for individuals as well as communities.

 Our MPH curriculum will provide a comprehensive understanding of public health philosophy, as well as the practical knowledge and skills needed to address current and emerging public health problems.
-You’ll complete 45 credits, including 39 credits of coursework, three credits of field training and three credits for an integrative project.
+You’ll complete a minimum of 43 credits including coursework, field training and an integrative project.

 The MD curriculum provides a general medical professional education that permits you to learn the fundamental principles of medicine, to acquire skills of critical judgment based on education and experience and to develop an ability to use principles and skills wisely in solving problems of health and disease.